- Procurement Tracking

 A huge challenge for the agriculture industry is tracking and paying for delivery of produce.
-Usually, this takes the form of a big multinational corporation placing or receiving an order for thousands of tons of a given produce.
+Usually, this takes the form of a big multinational corporation placing or receiving an order for thousands of tons of given produce.
+The prices that go into accounts for purchasing and selling the supply also include miscellanea and other unseen charges.
 In most cases today, this process relies on a locally-based third party that coordinates the delivery of goods.
 The seller would have an agent that makes sure the goods are delivered, and the buyer would have an agent to inspect the delivery and recommend payment.

 Using the blockchain, this system of regional sales agents can be simplified to a single distributed ledger.
 Commodity buyers can deal directly with the supplier and transmit funds immediately.
 This speeds up what was once a paper-based process that could take weeks to settle a payment.
 In addition, the companies save on agent fees and the farmer who grew the crops can receive a larger share of the proceeds from the sale.